JVMerenda/TEP/gillespie_SIS/experimental_setup.md

     * 2009_07_15.npz: 410 nodes, 2765 edges
     * 2009_07_16.npz: 318 nodes, 1441 edges

-First they have to be genrated to the correct format from the edgelist
+First they have to be generated to the correct format from the edge list
 ```bash
 julia --project results/real/convert_to_npz.jl
 ```